PranavMahamuni07/Blogger/README.md

 # Blogger ✍️🌐

 **Blogger** is a single-author platform dedicated to sharing insights on technology, startups, and lifestyle through engaging articles and guides.
-Built with **React.js**, this website provides fresh perspectives on innovation, trends, and personal growth.
+Built with **React.js** and powered by **MongoDB**, this website provides fresh perspectives on innovation, trends, and personal growth.

 ## Key Features